 • Install SmartNetMonitor for Client from the CD-ROM labeled "Printer Drivers and Utilities".
-For more information about how to install the software and how to specify the printer driver port, see Printer Reference 1.
+For more information about how to install the software and how to specify the printer driver port, see the Setup Guide.

 Printing with a Standard TCP/IP Port